klaudiastewart/rails-engine/README.md

 1. Fork and Clone this repo
 2. Install gem packages above
 3. Setup the database: `rails db:(drop,create,migrate,seed)` or `rails db:setup`
-4. Run command `rails s` and navigate to http://localhost:3000 or [Heroku](https://rails-engine-555.herokuapp.com/) to consume API endpoints below
+4. Run command `rails s` and navigate to http://localhost:3000 to consume API endpoints below

 ## Endpoints
 The following are all API endpoints.
 Note, some endpoints have optional or required query parameters.